-OrganiCup – uncomplicated, simple, sustainable (ad)
+OrganiCup – uncomplicated, simple, sustainable menstrual cup (ad)

 The female cycle and menstrual cups?
 I can already see the cursors or index fingers of my male readers go to the “close” symbol and think that they have nothing to do with this topic.
 Wrong!
 Anyone with a reasonably emphatic streak is welcome to stay with me.
 There’s barely anyone who has no contact with women, in whatever relation.
 It may also help you to understand your partner, daughter or sister better.
 Imagine that you have a regulars’ table every four weeks, from which you have to recover for a week.
 Doesn’t sound so intangible anymore?! 😉 For about this long every woman is more or less “out of order” once a month.

-The extent to which the topics “period”, “menstrual period” or even “being a woman” have been taboo for years is not only shown by the increasingly louder new “femininity”.
+The extent to which the topics “period”, “menstrual period”, or even “being a woman” has been taboo for years is not only shown by the increasingly louder new “femininity”.
 Topics such as “female orgasm”, “female masturbation” or just the monthly cycle seem to be experiencing a revolution at the moment.
 Women can finally be proud of being exactly that: a woman.
 Even if we can’t really imagine that in Germany, there are still countries on this beautiful planet where a female life is worth less than a male one.

 A result of the new femininity

 The menstrual period is finally getting rid of the “impure image” in many minds.
 It is no longer something dirty.
 Nothing we women have to be ashamed of.
 I also notice that the older I get, the easier it is to speak and write about such topics.
 Admittedly, I come from a very conservative family and had to discover this new femininity for myself.
 A trip that was definitely worth it.
 A trip to me and my needs.